 Revolution for Life

-- A philosophical analysis of the new protest movements like Black Lives Matter and Fridays for Future that shape modern life
+- A philosophical analysis of new protest movements like Black Lives Matter and Fridays for Future that shape modern life

 - The most powerful new voice in German political philosophy